-'Cats, I learned, cannot be shampooed, as they are liable to become rheumatic.
-Instead, they are dry-cleaned by a secret and expensive process, used elsewhere only for the sacred cats of the royal household of Siam.
+'Cats, I learned, cannot be shampooed, as they are liable to become rheumatic.[(FN: Sleeping out on cold nights has a somewhat similar effect on human beings.)]
+Instead, they are dry- cleaned by a secret and expensive process, used elsewhere only for the sacred cats of the royal household of Siam.